Equilibration of objective observables in a dynamical model of quantum measurements: Equilibration of objectifying observables under a broadcasting Hamiltonian

 \subsubsection{Maximally-mixed initial states}

 At the opposite end of the spectrum, we consider initial sub-environment states that are maximally mixed, i.e.\ at infinite temperature.
-Let us briefly relax the assumption that the system $S$ is a qubit, and assume instead that it is in a equally-weighted superposition of basis states with an arbitrary dimension.
+Let us briefly relax the assumption that the system $S$ is a qubit, and assume instead that it is in an equally-weighted superposition of basis states with an arbitrary dimension.
 We find that this choice of initial state maximises the effective dimension, i.e.\ $d_{\mathrm{eff}} = d_{S} \cdot (d_{l})^{N_{E}}$ -- see Appendix~\ref{SM:max_mixed_initial_state}.
 Thus the equilibration error decreases as either $d_{l}$ or $N_E$ increase, and as either tends to infinity then $\mathcal{E}_{\text{eq}} = \sqrt{d_S}(4\, d_l^{N_E/2})^{-1}\rightarrow 0$.
 Indeed, no matter which Hamiltonian is drawn from the GUE, the state of each sub-environment is maximally mixed throughout the evolution and so $\rho_{l}^{(i)}=\tilde{\rho}_{l,0}$ for all $i$, $l$.
 In this sense, the dynamics decoheres the system being measured, but the initial state $\tilde{\rho}_{l,0}$ is already in local equilibrium and so no information is being exchanged between the system being measured and the environment during the dynamics.
 (Thus no information is exchanged with the observer systems, too.)
 Consequently, this initial state leads to a trivial $ \mathcal{E}_{\text{obj}} $, as $F(\rho_{k}^{(i)},\rho_{k}^{(j)})=1$ for any choice of grouping into an observer system $k$.
-Therefore, for a system initially in an equal superposition such that $p_{i}=1/d_{S}$ for all $i$, the error bound reduces to:
+Therefore, for a system initially in an equal superposition in the measurement basis such that $p_{i}=1/d_{S}$ for all $i$, the error bound reduces to:

 for any choice of $k$.
-Noting that the right-hand side is always greater than unity, we see that we obtain no information in this case.
-The entire environment, and in particular any observer system, contains no information about the measurement outcome.
+Noting that the right-hand side is always greater than unity, we see that in this case the bound does not constrain the error in any way and so is not of any use.
+This is to be expected, since the entire environment, and in particular any observer system, contains no information about the measurement outcome.